pkmn/engine/src/lib/gen2/README.md

 A `MoveSlot` is a data-type for a `(move, current pp)` pair.
 A pared down version of Pokémon Showdown's `Pokemon#moveSlot`, it also stores data from the cartridge's `battle_struct::Move` macro and can be used to replace the `PlayerMove*` data.
-Move PP is stored in the same way as on the cartridge (`battle_struct::PP`), with 6 bits for current PP and the remaining 2 bits used to store the number of applied PP Ups.
-PP Ups bits do not actually need to be stored on move slot as max PP is never relevant in Generation II (the Mystery Berry always increases PP from 0 -> 5), but since those two bits would need to be padded anyway and since max PP is necessary in certain cirmcumstances in future Generations it is preserved for reasons of symmetry.
+Move PP is stored as a full byte instead of how the cartridge (`battle_struct::PP`) stores it (6 bits for current PP and the remaining 2 bits used to store the number of applied PP Ups).
+PP Up bits do not actually need to be stored on move slot as max PP is never relevant in Generation II (the Mystery Berry always increases PP from 0 -> 5).

 #### `Status`